Mbappé hat trick for Real Madrid dumps Man City out of Champions League. PSG and Dortmund advance

 Paris Saint-Germain beat French rival Brest 7-0, to run up a 10-0 aggregate score, and will play either Liverpool or Barcelona in the round of 16.

-PSV Eindhoven and Juventus went to extra time after the Dutch side led 2-1 to level the aggregate score at 3-3.
+PSV Eindhoven ousted Juventus in the only one of the eight playoffs this week that went to extra time.
+Defender Ryan Flamingo scored in the 98th minute for a 3-1 win on the night and 4-3 on aggregate.
 United States international Timothy Weah scored for Juventus.

+“Honestly, we slipped up," Weah said.
+“I felt like they were more aggressive on the night and we lacked a bit of aggression and hunger.”

 In the early game Wednesday, Borussia Dortmund started with a 3-0 lead at home to Sporting Lisbon and was barely stretched in a 0-0 draw.
 Sporting's Champions League campaign imploded after coach Ruben Amorim left for Manchester United in November.